seolaoh/hokulea/canoe/README.md

 ### 4.3 Blob Validity Inside a zkVM (verified by Hokulea)

 In rollups that rely on EigenDA, Hokulea is embedded in the derivation pipeline to enable secure OP integration.
 The Hokulea client itself is compiled into a ELF binary that runs inside the zkVM.
-After this EFL binary executes, the zkVM outputs a validity proof attesting to the Hokulea client’s run.
+After this ELF binary executes, the zkVM outputs a validity proof attesting to the Hokulea client’s run.
 While executing, the client validates each canoe certificate by:

 Expecting a proof P for every EigenDA certificate encountered.